Red-veined darter: Biology and behaviour

-Sympetrum fonscolombii can be seen on the wing throughout the year around the Mediterranean and in the south of its range, however, its main flight period is May to October and it is scarce during the winter months.
+Sympetrum fonscolombii can be seen on the wing throughout the year around the Mediterranean and in the south of its range; further north, its main flight period is May to October and it is scarce during the winter months.
 It is a territorial species with the males often sitting on an exposed perch.

 After copulation the pair stay in tandem for egg laying and pairs can be seen over open water with the female dipping her abdomen into the water depositing eggs.
 Pairs are known to fly over the sea in tandem dipping into the salt water where the eggs soon perish.
-The eggs and larvae develop within a few months and S. fonscolombii unlike most other European dragonflies has more than one generation a year.
+The eggs and larvae develop within a few months, and S. fonscolombii unlike most other European dragonflies, can have two generations per year in warmer regions.
 Some larvae overwinter.